SylvainGa/Tesla-Link/README.md

 V7.13.3 Fixed the following
 - Fixed for Up/Down buttons not working when not launched from Glance on button only watches
-- Fixed a crash when there is a collision in Complication Index between CIQ app when updating Complication
+- Fixed a crash when there is a collision in Complication Index between CIQ apps when updating Complication

 V7.13.2 Fixed another bug when sending Complication to watch face other than Crystal-Tesla, reported through ERA